SpectraSoftInc/MontyHall/ReadMe.txt

        CONSOLE APPLICATION : MontyHall
 ========================================================================

-Now working on the next version.
+Now working on releasing v2.1

 AppWizard has created this MontyHall application for you.